SESAME-Synchrotron/BEATS_user_manual/docs/source/index.rst

 Acknowledgements
 ----------------

 - Acknowledge BEATS and SESAME in your publications.
-   - Submit your **experiment feedback form** to help improve user support.
+- Submit your **BEST (BEam time SaTisfaction), experimental reports and publications** on `SESAME User Portal <sup.sesame.org.jo>`_.

 .. toctree::
    :maxdepth: 2